Be-POPIA-Compliant/be-popia-compliant/be-popia-compliant/tags/1.0.3/README.md

 Q6: I am running a small online business on the side as a sole proprietor can I be prosecuted?
 A6: Yes, unfortunately, you are directly liable and may be fined or may end up in prison or both.
 We suggest you register a company to protect yourself from any unforeseen judgements.
 You will still be held liable, but there is a small barrier between owners of a company and the company, since the company if registered is seen as a juristic person.

-Q7: What happens if we don't comply with POPIA?
+Q7: What happens if we don\'t comply with POPIA?
 A7: There are significant consequences for non-compliance, including up to R10 million rands in fines or up to 10 years in prison, or both.

 Q8: What is considered personal information?
 A8: Personal information is any information about an identifiable living, natural person or a juristic person including but not limited to race, gender, sex, sexual orientation, marital status, nationality, age, physical or mental health, disability, language, education, any data relating to medical, financial or employment records, ID number, email address, physical or postal address, location info, phone numbers, blood type or biometric data, personal opinions or references, private or confidential correspondence or even views or opinions of another person about you.

 Q9: What is a data subject?
-A9: Any person, a living natural person, or a juristic person, that's data is being processed.
+A9: Any person, a living natural person, or a juristic person, that\'s data is being processed.

 Q10: What is generally considered a breach of POPIA?
 A10: The following is the common breaches: